Morningside Park (Manhattan): 21st century

 By 2001, Morningside Park's condition had improved because of ongoing reconstruction projects, and it was no longer considered as dangerous an area as it had been in the 1970s.
 That year, a master plan for the park was approved.
 Several stairs and entrances were rebuilt, including at or near 114th, 116th, 120th, and 122nd Streets, and playgrounds to the south of the ball fields and at the park's northeast corner were renovated.
 The ball fields and northern section's scenery were restored in 2006, and construction began on a playground north of 116th Street in 2007.
 This playground was completed in late 2008.
 Morningside Park was designated a New York City landmark in 2008, decades after similar statuses had been conferred upon Central and Riverside Parks.
 The next year, more trees were planted within the park, including a sequoia tree.

 NYC Parks presented a plan to restore the northern section, including the 123rd Street Playground there, in 2011.
 The playground was renovated in two phases: in 2013 and in 2019.
 The 118th Street Playground was rebuilt between December 2019 and March 2021 for $3.3 million.
 The waterfall was fixed in 2018, then stopped working shortly afterward.
 The area around Morningside Park, once a desolate area with a reputation for being crime-ridden, had become gentrified by the 2010s.
 Fears of crime remained, especially after 18-year-old Barnard College student Tessa Majors was fatally stabbed in a late-2019 mugging within the park.
 Columbia University student Davide Giri was fatally stabbed nearby in 2021 in what The New York Times called "an eerie reprise" of Majors's death.

-In 2023, the LPC approved plans for the construction of a food kiosk at the southern edge of the park, along West 110th Street.
-During the same year, neighborhood residents also began advocating for the waterfall to be repaired; at the time, the waterfall had not flowed for four years.
+Local street food vendor Crab Man Mike received a permit to build a cafe in the park in 2021, and the LPC approved plans for the construction of the cafe two years later.
+Also in 2023, neighborhood residents also began advocating for the waterfall to be repaired; at the time, the waterfall had not flowed for four years.
 Following these requests, Columbia's Fu Foundation School of Engineering and Applied Science indicated that it would fix the waterfall.
 Columbia and NYC Parks also began researching the algae in the park's pond in mid-2023, and the waterfall began flowing again in late 2024.
+The park's cafe, originally scheduled to open in mid-2024, ultimately opened in May 2025.